 - Know what disasters could affect your area, which could call for an evacuation and when to shelter in place.

-- Keep a NOAA Weather Radio tuned to your local emergency station and monitor TV and radio.
-Follow mobile alerts and warnings about severe weather in your area.
+- Keep a NOAA Weather Radio tuned to your local emergency station and monitor TV, radio and follow mobile alert and mobile warnings about severe weather in your area.

 - Download the FEMA app and get weather alerts from the National Weather Service for up to five different locations anywhere in the United States.

 Remember, during a disaster what’s good for you is good for your pet, so get them ready today.